oreokekse/Discord-disconnect-bot/README.md

 ## Acknowledgments

 This project is based on [fakebhai/Discord-disconnect-bot]([https://github.com/fakebhai/Discord-disconnect-bot]).
-Many thanks to oreokekse for providing the original code!
+Many thanks to fakebhai for providing the original code!

 ## Installation